FAQs

 • Product is currently generating little or no revenue

-• Mentor time commitment is a minimum of a total of 1.5 hours (e.g. three 30-minute phone calls)
+• Mentor commitment is at least 1.5 hours, or three 30-minute phone calls.

 1. Magnitude of problem